nathants/libaws/readme.md

   - if you aren't already serializing your infrastructure mutations, lock around [dynamodb](https://github.com/nathants/go-dynamolock).

-- there are only two state locations:
+- no databases for infrastructure state. there are only two state locations:
   - aws.
   - your code.